JayWan/JayWan.github.io/_posts/2017-11-22-[ML] Normalizatio & Regularization.md

 These two terms are pretty much the same thing and both relate to the issue of **`feature scaling`**.

-If training an algorithm using different features and some of them are off the scale in their magnitude, then the results might be dominated by them instead of all the features. **This is a common problem in SVM**, for example.
+If training an algorithm using different features and some of them are off the scale in their magnitude, then **the results might be dominated by them instead of all the features**. **This is a common problem in SVM**, for example.

 One common way to normalize the data is called `Mean Normalization`, where **\\( \mu_i \\)** is the average of all the values for the feature i and **\\( s_i \\)** is the range(max - min) or the standard deviation of the values: